-Peer advisers: The Center for International Education hires returned study abroad participants to serve as peer advisers.
-Your peer adviser will work with your group at orientation and send weekly reminders about important deadlines and cultural topics.
+Peer advisors: These are returned study abroad participants hired by the CIE.
+Your peer advisor will work with your group at orientation and send weekly reminders about important deadlines and cultural topics.

 Contact your PA with questions regarding anything in the weekly email as well as questions on packing, getting involved at your host site, personal travel, or cultural adjustment.